mudita/MMD/README.md

 MMD minimizes flicker, reduces unnecessary animations, and simplifies color and typography to make the UI readable and energy‑efficient.

 ## Features
-- **E‑ink optimized**: default color scheme, typography, and interaction patterns for e‑ink.
+- **E Ink® optimized**: default color scheme, typography, and interaction patterns for E Ink®.
 - **Material Design 3‑based**: integration with `MaterialTheme` and compatibility with M3 components.
-- **Ripple disabled**: ripple effects are turned off by default for better UX on e‑ink.
+- **Ripple disabled**: ripple effects are turned off by default for better UX on E Ink®.
 - **Consistent typography**: ready‑to‑use `eInkTypography` and `eInkColorScheme` (monochromatic).
 - **Component set**: buttons, text fields, switches, tabs, app bars, and more.